There’s a fire hose of information directed at our faces everywhere we go.

 Second, having fewer decisions reduces the chances of tinkering with trades unnecessarily.
 You’ve likely heard the cliché: a trader is his own worst enemy.
 Well, that directly applies here.

-By staring at markets throughout the day the odds are greater that you will over-manage and mess around with your trades instead of letting your original trade plan play itself out.
+By staring at markets the entire day, odds are greater you will over-manage, and mess around with your trades, instead of letting your original trade plan play itself out.

 By trading closing prices, not only will you maximize and focus your mental energy, but you will also minimize your chances of harmfully over managing trades.

 Intraday action can be very noisy.
 Market makers, HFTs, news algorithms, all lurk in this time frame and play a dominant role in influencing the very short-term market flow.

 Take for example, a stock that breaks out past your trigger buy level just 20 minutes into the market open.
 You see the move, you verify the setup, and you go ahead and place your order in the direction of the breakout.

 Flash forward 5 hours later near the market close and the stock is making new lows on the day and the breakout has been completely rejected.